elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-binding.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Explicit function binding in JavaScript lets you set "this" value for a function using call, apply, or bind, allowing greater control over function execution context.
+</div><br />
-  <div><strong>Interview Response:</strong> Window, Implicit, and Explicit function binding are JavaScript's three types of binding strategies.
+  <div><strong>Technical Response:</strong> Window, Implicit, and Explicit function binding are JavaScript's three types of binding strategies.
 Explicit binding compels a function call to bind to a specific context object by utilizing call, apply, or bind.
 These predefined JavaScript methods get passed down to all functions via the function prototype.
 Functions have a method bind that allows us to fix "this."
 Binding is the ideal option for tying the context to the correct object and preventing "this" from being lost.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />